gauzias/DPF-star/README.md

 ### Option 3 : editable mode.

 If you want to contribute to this repository, you can install all the dependencies and the application in editable mode using 'pip install -e .'.
 This command installs the package as a symbolic link, allowing you to test changes locally as you develop without needing to reinstall the package.
-For more details about editable installations, see the pip documentation on editable installs."
+For more details about editable installations, see [the pip documentation on editable installs](https://pip.pypa.io/en/stable/cli/pip_install/#editable-installs).

 1. **Navigate to the project root directory:**
    ```bash